johnthesmith/catlair-archcode/export/catlair-archcode-en.md

                         # English language
                         en: "lang"

-## Relations
+## Links

-1. After adding entities, their interconnections should be considered.
-    This is done using the \"links\" section.
+1. After adding entities, their interrelationships should be considered.
+This is done using the `links` section.

-2. Relations are described as a typed direction from one entity to another, where the type is also an entity.
+2. Relationships are described as typed directions from one entity to another, where the type is also an entity.

-3. For relations, it is possible to specify multiple contexts that allow representing the relation for different situations.
+3. For relationships, it is possible to specify multiple contexts, which allow displaying relationships in different situations.
 The context is optional.
-If no context is specified, it is interpreted at the presentation level.
+The absence of a context is interpreted at the presentation level.

-4. In general, relations can be defined as a tuple of attributes, each of which can contain one or more entities:
+4. In general, relationships can be defined by a tuple of attributes, each of which may contain one or more entities:

-    -   `from` - the source entity of the relation;
+    -   `from` - the entity that is the source of the relationship;

-    -   `to` - the direction entity of the relation;
+    -   `to` - the entity that is the direction of the relationship;

-    -   `type` - the type of the relation entity;
+    -   `type` - the type of the relationship;

-    -   `context` - an optional list of contexts for which the relation is relevant;
+    -   `context` - an optional list of contexts for which the relationship is relevant;

-    -   `tuple` - an optional list of specific attributes for the relation in key-value format;
+    -   `tuple` - an optional list of specific attributes of the relationship in key-value format;

+5. When lists are used in the attributes `from`, `to`, `link`, or `context`, relationships are interpreted as a Cartesian product of values.
+This means that for each element from one attribute's list, separate relationships are created with all elements from the other list, while the remaining values are preserved.

-5. Let's describe some relations between entities:
+6. Let's describe some entity relationships:

                     entities:
-                        # Relation as an entity
+                        # Relationship as an entity
                         link: "entity"

-                    # Define relations between entities in the "links" section
+                    # Define relationships between entities in the links section
                     links:
                         -
-                            # Define that the service connects to the database
+                            # Define that the service connects to the DB
                             from: "my-backend"
                             to: "my-db"
                             link: "connect"